instantish/milestone-closer/README.md

 ### Debugging

 To see debug ouput from this action, you must set the secret `ACTIONS_STEP_DEBUG` to `true` in your repository.
 You can run this action in debug only mode (no actions will be taken on your issues) by passing `debug-only` `true` as an argument to the action.

+### More Resources

+For more resources or tools to make issue tracking easier, checkout out [Instantish](https://itsinstantish.com) ⚡️

+If you have questions about setting this up, feel free to reach out to hi@itsinstantish.com with subject line "Question about GitHub Action" 😊